DKA at 30,000 Feet

 Twist of fate?

-T1D did not run in our family, but that was the first question the ER doctor asked me while my thirteen-year-old daughter Abby was lying on the ER stretcher, nearly comatose, during a severe DKA episode in Halifax, Nova Scotia on October 19th, 2019.
+T1D did not run in our family, but that was the first question the ER doctor asked me while my 13-year-old daughter Abby was lying on the ER stretcher, nearly comatose, during a severe diabetic ketoacidosis (DKA) episode in Halifax, Nova Scotia on October 19th, 2019.